Help restore and protect the Great Lakes... donate now >

 The idea of restoring the natural physical barriers that once separated Lake Michigan and the rest of the Great Lakes from the Mississippi River continues to gain momentum.

 The federal Great Lakes-Mississippi River Interbasin Study outlines options for keeping Asian carp and other invasives out of the Great Lakes.
-Attend a public meeting in your area.

 Once established in the Great Lakes, the voracious filter-feeding, fast-growing carp could quickly dominate them -- gobbling up the same food that sustains native fish populations and potentially devastating the region's $7 billion fishing industry.